earthbound19/_ebPalettes/README.md

 ## Scripts that render palettes and galleries

-Some scripts I have developed that created the palette renders and markdown galleries in this repository are [renderAllHexPalettes-gm.sh]( https://github.com/earthbound19/_ebDev/blob/master/scripts/imgAndVideo/renderAllHexPalettes-gm.sh) and [palettesMarkdownGalleries.sh](https://github.com/earthbound19/_ebDev/blob/master/scripts/imgAndVideo/palettesMarkdownGalleries.sh).
+Some scripts I have developed that created the palettes, palette renders and markdown galleries in this repository are [renderAllHexPalettes.sh]( https://github.com/earthbound19/_ebDev/blob/master/scripts/imgAndVideo/renderAllHexPalettes.sh) and [palettesMarkdownGalleries.sh](https://github.com/earthbound19/_ebDev/blob/master/scripts/imgAndVideo/palettesMarkdownGalleries.sh).

 ## Sources of Maths